top of page

 Evan Auguste

-Evan Auguste, Ph.D., is an Assistant Professor of Psychology at the University of Massachusetts Boston and a pre-licensed clinical psychologist at Ma’at Psychological Services.
+Evan Auguste, Ph.D., is an Assistant Professor of Psychology at the University of Massachusetts Boston.
 He completed his Ph.D. in clinical psychology with a major area of focus in forensic psychology at Fordham University in 2022.
 Auguste is a 2014 graduate of Middlebury College.

-For his work, Dr. Auguste has received numerous awards including the Santander International Internship Fellowship, the Association of Black Psychologists President’s Service Award, selection to the American Psychological Association’s Minority Fellowship Program’s Psychological Summer Institute, and the Haitian Apostolate Inc. Distinguished Speaker Award.
+For his work, Dr. Auguste has received numerous awards including the Santander International Internship Fellowship, the Association of Black Psychologists President’s Service Award, selection to the American Psychological Association’s Minority Fellowship Program’s Psychological Summer Institute, a Coalition of Ethnic and Racial Psychological Associations Leadership Institute Development Fellowship, William Trotter Institute's Restorative Justice Fellowships, and the Haitian Apostolate Inc. Distinguished Speaker Award, among others.

 bottom of page